 In recent years, certain journals have published

-history-of-astronomy research papers that attempt to find the reliability
+history-of-astronomy research papers that try to find the reliability

 None of the papers' authors has understood